episerver/Foundation-docs/Page Types/Common Properties.md

 Property Name | Type | Property Description
 --------------|------|---------------
-**Exclude from search results** | Checkbox | Provides an option for determining whether this page should be shown in search results when an on-site search is performed.
+**Exclude from search results** | Boolean | Provides an option for determining whether this page should be shown in search results when an on-site search is performed.
-**Hide site header** | Checkbox | Provides an option for selecting whether the site header element should be hidden on this page.
+**Hide site header** | Boolean | Provides an option for selecting whether the site header element should be hidden on this page.
-**Hide site footer** | Checkbox | Provides an option for selecting whether the site footer element should be hidden on this page.
+**Hide site footer** | Boolean | Provides an option for selecting whether the site footer element should be hidden on this page.

 ### Technical Information